- 108 guests

 Cabins & Deck Plan Aboard Ortelius

-The Ortelius has six cabin categories located on three decks.
-Cabins range from simple affordable quadruple, triple (until Summer 2020) or double rooms to more spacious deluxe and superior cabins with view windows.
+The Ortelius ship has five cabin categories located on three decks.
+Cabins range from simple affordable quadruple, triple or double rooms to more spacious deluxe and superior cabins with view windows.
 All cabins are roomy outside cabins with a sink, private shower and toilet, hairdryers, desk and chair, ample storage space and a minimum of two portholes or windows per cabin.